Northeastern Cuisine

 It’s typical to find beef already dried in the sun (carne de sol) or air-dried and preserved with salt (carne seca).
 It can be served in portions or used as an ingredient in local dishes.

-In the interior, one of the traditions is the festas juninas, which have contributed to the production of various dishes.
+In the countryside, one of the traditions is the June festivities, which have contributed to the production of various dishes.

-The festival, which pays homage to the Catholic saints St. Anthony, St. John and St. Peter, is the result of the union of Christian festivities with indigenous ones, forming something close to what happens today.
+The festival, which honours the Catholic saints Saint Anthony, Saint John and Saint Peter, is the result of the union of Christian festivities with indigenous ones, forming something close to what happens today.

 The Festa Junina is one of the most traditional events in the Northeast and takes place in all the states, which often compete for the title of the biggest celebration.

-In addition to the dances, typical music and games, one of the biggest attractions is the typical food served at the party.
+In addition to the dances, typical music and games, one of the biggest attractions is the typical food served at the festival.

 After removing the straw and hair, the corn is boiled and served with salt and, possibly, butter.